 Vegan Pasta Primavera

 Tender pasta and veggies are drenched in garlicky white wine sauce to make this incredibly flavor-packed vegan pasta Primavera.
-The best part: it all comes together in 30 minutes.
+The best part: it all comes together in about 30 minutes.

 Ingredients